latest news

 I never had acne problems when I was a teenager, but suffered major breakouts when I reached my late twenties and early thirties.

-Using Tea Tree Oil for Acne an Effective Treatment
+Australian Scientists Discover Tea Tree Oil is an Effective Acne Treatment

-Researchers discovered 5% tea tree oil works equally well as benzoyl peroxide for reducing inflamed and non-inflamed lesions.
+The researchers discovered that 5% tea tree oil works equally well as benzoyl peroxide for reducing inflamed and non-inflamed lesions.

-Patients also found the tea tree oil and acne treatment caused fewer side effects.
-Some patients in the group using benzoyl peroxide experienced excessive dryness, itchiness, redness and skin flaking.
+And the patients also found that the tea tree oil and acne treatment caused fewer side effects.
+In fact, some patients in the group using benzoyl peroxide experienced excessive dryness, itchiness, redness and skin flaking.

-London, UK - Did you know that tea tree oil actually kills the bacteria responsible for causing acne in some people?
+London, UK – Did you know that certain tree oils can kill the bacteria responsible for causing acne in some people?

 • Staphylococcus aureus